zethkane/Maven.Quiz5/README.md

 ### Group<T>
 * **Description**
-	* The purpose of this class is to
+	* The purpose of this class is to create a generic wrapper for a `List` object
 * **Methods to Complete**
 	* `Integer count()`
 	* `void insert(T value)`